Dean Winchester: Season 9

-Praying for help, Dean learns Metatron fooled Castiel and stole his grace leaving him human and causing the fall.
+Praying for help, Dean learns Metatron fooled Castiel and stole his grace, leaving him human and causing the fall.
 Aided by an angel named Ezekiel, Dean allows him to possess Sam if it means saving his brother.
 With Ezekiel in Sam, however, Dean is unable to get any help from Castiel and begins to try to find a way to handle Abaddon.
 Joining up with Metatron, Ezekiel reveals himself to actually be the angel Gadreel and overpowers Dean, preventing him from saving Kevin.
 Turning to Crowley for help, Dean manages to purge Gadreel from Sam at the cost of their relationship.

 Growing desperate to defeat Abaddon, Crowley manipulates Dean into accepting the Mark of Cain, from Dean's ancestor Cain, and aids him in locating the First Blade.
 Mending his bond with Sam, Dean kills Abaddon and nearly slaughters Gadreel.
 When finally confronting Metatron, Dean is fatally stabbed and once again dies.
-His body brought back to the bunker, Dean's reawakens a demon and leaves with Crowley.
+When his body is brought back to the bunker, Dean reawakens as a demon and leaves with Crowley.